-Harry W. Diehl, Ph.D was born in 1910 in Harrisonburg, VA.
+Harry W. Diehl, Ph.D is best known for his research into Arthritis pain relief, during which he discovered the chemical compound, Cetyl Myristoleate (CM8).
+Harry was born in 1910 in Harrisonburg, VA.
 He was considered by many as one of the most brilliant natural talents in modern medical chemistry.
 An award winning researcher, Diehl developed over 500 new compounds, several of which were patented by the U.S. Patent Office.
 Diehl was recognized in 1958 for developing a new method of preparing 2-deoxy-d-ribose, a sugar found in deoxyribonucleic acid.
-This sugar is of vital importance to much basic research, and was used by Jonas Salk, M.D., as a culture medium to grow the Salk polio vaccine virus.
+This sugar is of vital importance in biochemical research, and was used by Jonas Salk, M.D., as a culture medium to grow the Salk polio vaccine virus.
 Diehl’s process was published in Biochemical Preparations, one of the most authoritative journals on the subject.

 For over 40 years of dedicated service to the US government, Dr. Diehl worked for the prestigious , National Institutes of Health (NIH) in the Laboratory of Chemistry of the National Institute of Arthritis, Metabolic, and Digestive Diseases located in Bethesda, Maryland.
 In 1964, at the age of 40, Mr. Diehl became concernerned about a neighbor’s pain and disability from rheumatoid arthritis.
 His condition deteriorated over time until he became disabled.
 The neighbor had a family to support, but his arthritis made that impossible.
 Diehl was a deeply religious man whose feelings overwhelmed him as his friend’s condition worsened.
 Harry thought, “Here I am working for the US Government at the National Institutes of Health, and I have never seen anything that was good for curing arthritis.”
 He decided to take the initiative to establish a laboratory in his home to immerse himself and embark on a search for something to relieve the pain and disability of his neighbor and the millions of people who suffer from arthritis.